 About the Clinician

-I’m Stasha Christian, a board-certified Psychiatric Mental Health Nurse Practitioner specializing in adult autism and AuDHD evaluation.
+I’m Stasha Christian, a board-certified Psychiatric Mental Health Nurse Practitioner specializing in adult autism, ADHD, and AuDHD evaluations and neurotype-informed psychiatric care.

 Inner Awareness Psychiatry (IAP) provides neurodivergent‑affirming psychiatric care for adults seeking clarity about autism and AuDHD patterns across the lifespan.
 Many adults pursue evaluation after years of feeling different, masking heavily, or struggling in ways that were never fully explained.